weewx/weewx/docs/devnotes.md

 For astronomical calculations, WeeWX uses the latitude and longitude specified in the configuration file.
-If that location does not correspond to the computer\'s local time, reports with astronomical times will probably be incorrect.
+If that location does not correspond to the computer's local time, reports with astronomical times will probably be incorrect.

 ## Archive records